SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-28-parties-econ.md

 ---

 Does it matter, economically speaking, which US party holds the Presidency, Senate, and House?
 Maybe not the way you think!
+The last 50 years of evidence implies Republicans are associated with _worse_ inflation and unemployment.
+It is _false_ that Republicans are better on the economy.
+That myth needs to die.

 ## Conventional Wisdom